HomeLatest NewsIndustryChina begins internet 'clean up' drive to curb ‘fake accounts’

 Preferred Source of Google

-In yet another move to crackdown on the digital ecosystem in the country, China has announced to scrutinise all online platforms such as social media networks and video-sharing sites and clamp down on fake accounts and information as part of its drive to ‘clean up the internet, the country’s regulator said.
+In yet another move to crackdown on the digital ecosystem in the country, China has announced to scrutinise all online platforms such as social media networks and -sharing sites and clamp down on fake accounts and information as part of its drive to ‘clean up the internet, the country’s cyber regulator said.

 Advertisement